It’s one of those days. You sit down to write some copy for your business. You’ve set your goals for outreach and the

 Now, you might not know how to research for copywriting.
 Most people don’t.
 If that’s the case, you’re in luck because that’s what this article is all about.

 Here’s how you can use a couple of questions to take your copy lightyears ahead of the competition and start converting your prospects into customers.

 Before we get to tips for doing research, let’s start with what to avoid in your research.
 Research is all about asking questions, but it’s important to know which questions to ask.

 If you ask the wrong questions, you’ll get the wrong answers.
 Research may not be a test, but there are wrong answers.
-The wrong answers are ones that are confusing or irrelevant to your audience.
+The wrong answers are the ones that are confusing or irrelevant to your audience.

 That means that it doesn’t matter how good your writing skills are.
 If you phone it in on the research, you’ll get bad copy.
 That can hurt your conversions worse than no copy at all.

 A reader seeing bland copy is bad enough.
 Even worse is copy that makes them say, “Oh, I don’t get it.
 Guess it isn’t for me.”
 In the first case, they won’t notice you.
 In the second, they notice you and decide to keep looking.

 So you don’t want to ask the wrong questions.
 How do you know what the wrong questions are?
 There are a couple of ways to tell.